kptdev/kpt/site/content/en/guides/consumer/function/_index.md

 - See more examples of functions in the [functions catalog].
 - Get a quickstart on writing functions from the [function producer docs].
 - Find out how to structure a pipeline of functions from the [functions concepts] page.
-- Learn more ways of using `kpt fn` command from the [reference] doc.
+- Learn more ways of using the `kpt fn` command from the [reference] doc.

 [label-namespace]: https://github.com/GoogleContainerTools/kpt-functions-sdk/blob/master/ts/hello-world/src/label_namespace.ts
 [functions catalog]: catalog/